yhiro-o/SE/README.md

 This repository is used by groupYP-KSU-SE.
-This repository consist of 1 File,1 Directory, and this text.
+This repository consist of 2 pngFile and this text.